How Long Does It Take To Recover From A Facelift

 The third week following surgery

-At this point, you could still have some scarring, but your hair will easily hide this.
-These pink lines may soon turn white and become barely perceptible within a few weeks.
+You could still have some scarring at this point, but your hair will easily hide this.
+These pink lines may soon turn white and barely perceptible within a few weeks.

 A month after surgery

-Patients are often considered almost totally recovered and capable of doing everything they did prior to surgery one month after surgery.
-Most patients claim that this will be the period at which they may start to truly enjoy their enhanced appearance and resume all of their fun activities with no problems whatsoever.
+Patients are often considered almost totally recovered and capable of doing everything they did before surgery one month after surgery.
+Most patients claim that this will be when they may enjoy their enhanced appearance and resume all of their fun activities with no problems whatsoever.

 The End Results

 A facelift will look great even the next day after the procedure.
-However, it does take a bit of time to settle, which is why we advise patients to wait a few months following their treatment before expecting their “overall result.”
+However, it takes a bit of time to settle, so we advise patients to wait a few months following their treatment before expecting their “overall result.”
 It doesn’t imply that the patient won’t look well for a while or that the healing process will take that long.

 All we ask is that patients have reasonable expectations regarding the recovery process.
-Compared to a non-invasive procedure, a facelift does need a lengthier time commitment to recovery, but the outcomes are worthwhile.
+Compared to a non-invasive procedure, a facelift needs a longer time commitment to recovery, but the outcomes are worthwhile.

 Patients’ Options to Quicken the Healing Process

-There are steps you can do to make sure your recovery is as seamless and painless as possible.
-A patient may heal considerably more quickly than others who don’t take proper care of themselves and diligently adhere to their surgeon’s recommendations.
-Any patient can take a few simple steps to take care of their fresh facelift so they can return to their regular lives as soon as feasible.
+You can take steps to ensure your recovery is as seamless and painless as possible.
+A patient may heal considerably more quickly than others who don’t properly care for themselves and diligently adhere to their surgeon’s recommendations.
+Any patient can take a few simple steps to take care of their fresh facelift to return to their regular lives as soon as feasible.

 Wound Treatment

-It is crucial to keep your incision sites as dry and clean as you can during the first days after you return home, since they will be extremely sensitive.
-Replace these bandages at least once a day, and gently wash the area around any incisions with a clean cloth that has been dipped in saline or a mild soapy solution.
-The intention is to treat the incision sites as gently as possible, so avoid using any abrasive cleansers or alcohol-based products.
+Keeping your incision sites as dry and clean as you can during the first days after you return home is crucial since they will be extremely sensitive.
+Replace these bandages at least once a day, and gently wash the area around any incisions with a clean cloth dipped in saline or a mild soapy solution.
+The intention is to treat the incision sites as gently as possible, so avoid using abrasive cleansers or alcohol-based products.

 Keep Your Head High

-During the first week, it’s essential that you keep your head elevated to allow any fluids to drain correctly.
-During this period, some patients choose to nap in a recliner; alternatively, you can use pillows to raise yourself up in bed.
-Make sure that there is a cushion on either side of you when you’re sleeping in bed so that you don’t turn over onto your face.
+During the first week, you must keep your head elevated to allow fluids to drain correctly.
+During this period, some patients nap in a recliner; alternatively, you can use pillows to raise yourself in bed.
+Make sure there is a cushion on either side of you when sleeping in a bed so you don’t turn over onto your face.
 As it heals, your face needs to be as relaxed as possible.

 Hydration and Nourishment

-Your diet can have a significant impact on how quickly you recover from any surgical treatment.
+Your diet can significantly impact how quickly you recover from any surgical treatment.
 You’ll feel better and heal faster if you consume a lot of proteins, fruits, and veggies.
-It’s crucial to consume atleast 8 glasses of water every day, because even minimal dehydration might slow down the healing process.
+Consuming at least eight glasses of water daily is crucial because even minimal dehydration might slow down the healing process.

 Rest and mild exercise

-Rest is obviously crucial, especially in the first week following surgery, but you should also schedule daily time to get up and move around.
-You should avoid spending the entire day seated or lying down to ensure that your blood is moving effectively throughout your body.
-When getting up to use the bathroom, all that is required is a little walk around the house.
-It is not necessary to overdo it.
+Rest is crucial, especially in the first week following surgery, but you should also schedule a daily time to get up and move around.
+You should avoid sitting or lying down the entire day to ensure your blood is moving effectively throughout your body.
+When getting up to use the bathroom, all that is required is a little walk around the house, and it is unnecessary to overdo it.

 Avoiding sun Exposure

-Although spending quite so much sun exposure is not a good idea for your skin, it’s especially crucial to protect your face against UV rays while you’re healing from cosmetic surgery.
-Simply remain in the shade or wear a hat if you want to go outside to get some fresh air.
+Although spending so much sun exposure is not a good idea for your skin, protecting your face against UV rays while healing from cosmetic surgery is crucial.
+Remain in the shade or wear a hat to go outside to get some fresh air.

 Remember that until the sutures have recovered, you must not put sunscreen on your face.
-Applying sunscreen around your face whenever you are outdoors is a wonderful anti-aging technique that will assist to prolong the effects of your facelift once you’re further into the healing process.
+Applying sunscreen around your face whenever you are outdoors is a wonderful anti-aging technique that will assist in prolonging the effects of your facelift once you’re further into the healing process.

 Avoiding alcohol and cigarettes

-If you smoked before your operation, your doctor ideally encouraged you to stop at most until you have fully recovered.
+If you smoked before your operation, your doctor encouraged you to stop at most until you fully recover.
 Smoking can impair circulation and lead to issues both during surgery and the recovery period.
-Alcohol must also be avoided during your recovery, especially if you’re still taking painkillers.
+Alcohol must also be avoided during recovery, especially if you take painkillers.
 Also, when used in moderation, alcohol could thin the blood and dry the skin.

 Using Caution When Taking Medicine

-It is crucial that you only take medications that have been given the go-ahead by your doctor in the crucial first few weeks following surgery.
-Aspirin is one example of an over-the-counter drug that may have blood-thinning effects and should not be used following surgery.
-Motrin, Alleve, Advis are others.
-Do not take any medicine that can affect bleeding including homeopathic medicines.
+You must only take medications your doctor has given the go-ahead to in the first few weeks following surgery.
+Aspirin is one example of an over-the-counter drug that may have blood-thinning effects and should not be used following surgery, and Motrin, Alleve, and Advis are others.
+Do not take any medicine that can affect bleeding, including homeopathic medicines.

-Anything labeled “herbal” or “all-natural” isn’t exactly safe for someone who’s had surgery.
+Anything labeled “herbal” or “all-natural” isn’t safe for someone with surgery.
 Always consult your doctor first if you are unsure.

 Are You Prepared to Change Your Face Permanently?

-We are available to address your questions if you have concerns regarding what to anticipate during the healing phase after a facelift or other plastic surgery procedure.
-To arrange an initial consultation with Dr. George Brennan, get in touch with us at Dr. George Brennan Cosmetic Surgeon in Newport Beach right away at (949) 644-1641.
+We are available to address your questions about what to anticipate during the healing phase after an Orange County facelift or other plastic surgery procedure.
+To arrange an initial consultation with one of our Newport Beach cosmetic surgeons, contact our Newport Beach office at (949) 644-1641.